juanchomanrique/inyerface/README.md

 ## Use Gradle

-Open a command window and run:

-    gradlew test
+Gradle is not configured for this test

 ## Viewing the reports

 Both of the commands provided above will produce a Serenity test report in the `target/site/serenity` directory.
-Go take a look!